nachiket87/mswobw/README.md

 ### Heroku requirements

 Since Heroku no longer offers a free tier.
-I have used a similar service called Flydotio to deploy a production app here: https://mswobw-winter-sun-2744.fly.dev/ flyctl cli tool was used for deployment.
+I have used a similar service called Flydotio to deploy a production app here: https://mswobw-winter-sun-2744.fly.dev/ (may take a few seconds to load up due to free tier) flyctl cli tool was used for deployment.

 ### Thank you

-I'd like to thank you
+I'd like to thank you for the opportunity to complete this take home assignment and look forward to hearing your feedback.